I'd Fly

-"I'd Fly" is a song recorded in 1994 by French-Italian singer Richard Cocciante with Francesca Belenis set to the music of Cocciante's French song "Pour Elle" written by Cocciante and Jean-Paul Dréau released by Richard Cocciante in 1993.
+"I'd Fly" is a song recorded in 1994 by French-Italian singer Richard Cocciante with Francesca Bellenis.
+It is set to the music of Cocciante's French song "Pour elle", written by himself and Jean-Paul Dréau and released by Cocciante in 1993.
 Its English lyrics were written by Roxanne Seeman and are unrelated to the original French-language song.

-I'd Fly was released on Cocciante's album Un Uomo Felice released by Sony Italy, 1994.
-The album features duets with Italian singers, most notably the extraordinary voice of Mina, singing songs covering themes of love.

-With the exception of "I'd Fly", all the songs on "Un Uomo Felice" are in Italian.
-Un Uomo Felice charted Top Ten sales in Europe.
-In 1995, songs from Un Uomo Felice including "I'd Fly" charted on Music & Media Charts Airplay, Major Market airplay for the most aired songs for Europe’s leading radio markets.
+"I'd Fly" was released on Cocciante's album Un uomo felice, released by Virgin Italy in 1994.
+The album reached top ten sales in Europe, and in 1995 songs from Un uomo felice including "I'd Fly" charted on the Music & Media Charts Airplay, listing the most aired songs for Europe's leading radio markets.

-Pour Elle
+Pour elle

-Pour Elle is the original French song by Richard Cocciante written by Cocciante and Dreau.
-In 1993, Pour Elle appeared on Cocciante's albums Empreinte, Eventi e mutamenti, and Inventos y Experimentos.
+"Pour elle" is the original French song by Richard Cocciante written by Cocciante and Dreau.
+In 1993, "Pour elle" appeared on Cocciante's albums Empreinte (for the French-language market), Eventi e mutamenti (for the Italian-language market), and Inventos y Experimentos (for the Spanish-language market).
 It is the second track from Empreinte album and was issued as a single and charted in France.

-The song was recorded by Cocciante in French as" Pour Elle", Italian as "Per Lei" and Spanish as "Por Ella" and charted in several territories.
-Pour Elle entered the French chart on February 10, 1993 and reached number 45.

-The song is the title track of Cocciante’s album “Per Lei” released Brazil.
+The song was recorded by Cocciante in French as "Pour elle", in Italian as "Per lei" and in Spanish as "Por ella", and charted in several territories.
+"Pour elle" entered the French chart on February 10, 1993 and reached number 45.
+The song is the title track of Cocciante's album Per lei, released released in Brazil by Globo/Polydor in 1995.

-Empreinte album

-Empreinte is an album in the French language by Richard Cocciante that charted in France and was considered Franco-Italian.
-It was released by the Sony Music Tristar label in 1993.
-The lyrics for the songs on the album were written by notable auteurs Jean-Loup Dabadie, Jean-Paul Dréau and Luc Plamondon.

-Pour Elle was a chart single in France.
-The English version "I'd Fly" by Cocciante feat.
-Belenis was released on the album "Un Uomo Felice" by Virgin in Italy in 1994.
-The Spanish version "Por Ella" by Cocciante was released on the album "Un Hombre Feliz by CBS/Sony in Spain in 1995.
-The Italian version "Per Lei" was the title track of a Brazilian album by Cocciante's released by Globo Polydor in 1995.

 Critical reception

-Music & Media praised Empreinte writing "...Cocciante has developed a career on both sides of the Alps.
+Music & Media praised Empreinte writing "...
+Cocciante has developed a career on both sides of the Alps.
 His powerful voice has not weakened and the set of songs…are vintage Cocciante...Already charted in France, this Franco-Italian effort should cross borders."